varma-101/Auralytix/README.md

 # 📊 Auralytix – Personal Finance Analytics Dashboard

-**Auralytix** is a modern finance analytics web application that helps users track and understand their financial accounts and transactions using interactive visualizations and a clean, responsive UI. https://auralytics-sand.vercel.app/
+**Auralytix** is a modern finance analytics web app that helps users track and understand their financial accounts and transactions using interactive visualizations and a clean, responsive UI. https://auralytics-sand.vercel.app/

 ---